Fort Lauderdale Slip & Fall Lawyers

 But because the property owner is likely to take steps to repair the conditions that caused the accident, it is vital to contact an attorney as soon as possible after the accident occurred.
-Typically, a Fort Lauderdale slip & falls lawyer will evaluate the premises and circumstances surrounding the fall to establish liability, including establishing whether the owner breached the applicable duty of care.
+Typically, the Fort Lauderdale slip & fall lawyers will evaluate the premises and circumstances surrounding the fall to establish liability, including establishing whether the owner breached the applicable duty of care.
 Some of the factors that might come into play are:

 - The length of time the hazard was present